tbronchain/openemo/README.txt

-Path aimed to make the Emotic EPOC EEG headset working on Linux with OpenViBE
+Patch aimed to make the Emotic EPOC EEG headset working on Linux with OpenViBE

 1- Download the openemo patch
 	-> we will assumes that the sources are located in "$HOME/openemo"